pwujczyk/ProductivityTools.MasterConfiguration.Cmdlet/README.md

 Module is based on [MasterConfiguration](https://www.nuget.org/packages/ProductivityTools.MasterConfiguration/) NuGet package.
+For .NET application it is also needed to setup additional Environment Variable ```ASPNETCORE_ENVIRONMENT``` but in **PowerSher Master Configration** this parameter is not mandatory as module force to use MasterConfiguration.